bitjourney/react-from-html/README.md

 This module provides a way to embed HTML snippets into React elements.
 Its behavior alikes `dangerouslySetInnerHTML`, but does as normal React elements.
+In other words, this is the inverse of `ReactDOMServer.renderToString()`, which builds an HTML snippet from a React element.

 ## SYNOPSIS